-Recommended level of study MSc
+Recommended study level MSc

 Semester Autumn

 Number of classes (lecture/practice/lab) 0/ 0 /2 hours/week

-Course credit 2 credits
+ECTS credit value 2 credits

 Final evaluation Term mark

 Responsible lecturer Dr. Tornai Kálmán

-Comment course availability to be confirmed
+Remark course availability to be confirmed

 This subject's objective is to deepen students' knowledge regarding understanding the architecture behind an Angular application and how it works.
 The gained understanding of Angular fundamentals will improve students' frontend development skills by making it possible to develop complex, scalable, and responsive web applications.
 In addition, students have to implement a complex programming project during the semester to gain experience.
 The technologies covered by the syllabus besides Angular are HTML, CSS, Javascript, Typescript